 Gardeners who make room for a Buddleia in the landscape will soon discover that it's a one-stop buffet for many species of butterflies.
 The long flower panicles are comprised of many individual blooms, each with a rich store of nectar, which is why you will observe happy butterflies lingering over and around the shrub for long periods on warm, sunny days.
 Plant a butterfly bush in full sun in average soil, and cut plants back in early spring to encourage healthy branching.
 Flowering happens on new wood,Continue to 9 of 12 below.

 09 of 12

-Baptisia plants produce those sky blue blooms that complete any garden design, without the fussiness that many blue flowers exhibit.
+Baptisia plants produce those blue blooms that complete any garden design, without the fussiness that many blue flowers exhibit.
 Plant false indigo in the rocky rubble of a new home construction site, and it will do just fine.
 Available in white, yellow, and purple hues, false indigo plants produce their blooming spires in the spring at the same time as peonies and bleeding heart.
-Butterflies love the low maintenance plants, but rabbits don't.
+Butterflies love the low-maintenance plants, but deer don't.

 10 of 12

 Gardeners who wish to grow plants under a tree must contend with shade, dry soil, and competition for nutrients.
 Lady's mantle is one tough plant that can handle this environment.
 An exceptionally hardy plant, lady's mantle will survive zone 3 winters.
 Chartreuse flowers that appear in June are a lovely foil for blue and purple blossoms.
 Plants often self-seed prolifically, which you can allow to expand your collection or prevent with a few minutes of deadheading after blooming.